UekiYukino/SecOpsSOARCustomIDE/AI Analyst/README.md

 The action accepts a JSON blob of security events (raw SIEM events, pre-extracted fields, or wrapped event arrays), builds an analysis prompt, and returns a structured JSON result containing a verdict, confidence level, investigation notes, key observations, evidence items, and recommended actions.

+Best integrated with the Output from `QRadar - QRadar AQL Search` Action

 ***

 ## Prerequisites